How to Set a Device’s APN for Super SIM

 As you enter each of these values, they may be immediately hidden by Android and so you will not see them.
 You must enter all four of these entries to ensure proper operation.

-for the MVNO Value setting.
+You can also enter SPN for the APN's MVNO Type setting and Twilio for the MVNO Value setting.
 By adding these MVNO (Mobile Virtual Network Operator) settings, Android will be able to correctly select the APN without having to prompt the user.

 Where do I set the APN on my iOS device?

 Every Super SIM has multiple IMSIs that it will switch between depending on the country in which the device is being used.
 For some IMSIs, iOS, particularly on iPhones, may prevent you from changing from the APN.
-If you cannot change the APN to super
+If you cannot change the APN to super you will not be able to use data.
+Tools like Apple Configurator(link takes you to an external page) can help you get around this limitation if iOS is preventing you from setting the APN: you'll find our guidance here.

 The process for setting the APN depends on which version of iOS your device has.